theuncoolgirl/setguru/README.md

     ```

 ## Application Architecture
 setGuru is a fullstack application.
-The majority of its logic occurs within the frontend's Redux store, along with interactions with the Setlist.fm.
+The majority of its logic occurs within the frontend's Redux store, along with interactions with the Setlist.fm API.
 For the styling of its frontend React components, setGuru utilizes the [Material UI](https://material-ui.com/) framework.

 The backend is built with [Express](https://expressjs.com/) and serves the front end, fetches data from the [PostgreSQL](https://www.postgresql.org/) database with [Sequelize](https://sequelize.org/master/manual/model-querying-basics.html), responds to frontend requests, and acts as an intermediary to serve setlist data from the [Setlist.fm API](https://api.setlist.fm/docs/1.0/index.html) via a customized version of the [setlistfm-js](https://www.npmjs.com/package/setlistfm-js) library.